 Its fixed bezel is, too, standard featuring the usual engraved tachymetric scale and so are the chronograph push-pieces that, while comfortable to operate, will not win any design award.
-Well, the same goes to the setting crown: while easy to grasp even with thicker fingers and short enough not to cause any discomfort, it is as plain as other parts of the ref.
+Well, the same goes for the setting crown: while easy to grasp even with thicker fingers and short enough not to cause any discomfort, it is as plain as other parts of the ref.
 42000CN.

 As far as straps go, there are currently as many as three different bands available for this model with the one in ‘vintage’ beige nubuck looking the most interesting.

 Also, with this finish, the dial doesn’t look as plain as those on other members of the new collection while retaining almost the same daytime legibility due to its high-contrast layout.

 As was the case with the 2011 version, this new model features a small date aperture making the calendar hard to read in certain conditions.
 However, the open-worked hour and minute hands are still wide enough for its strips of Superluminova to be perfectly visible in the darkness.
 The luminous hour markers are, too, large enough for easy readability, yet stay in proportion to other elements of the dial and don’t draw too much attention to themselves.

 You can’t use the sub-dials (there is a small seconds display at 9 o’clock, as well as a 30-minute and 12-hour chronograph totalizers at 3 and 6 hours respectively) as an example of perfect legibility.
 Well, with a certain effort on your part, they can still be readable, although the hands could be a little bit wider to reflect just a tad more light and stay more in line with the beefier shape of the main indicators.